20k/20k.github.io/_posts/2024-05-05-forward-backward-differentiation.markdown

 `f'(c + dε)`

 to get `f''(x)`.
-Neat, but can we do this all at once?
+Neat, but can you do this all at once?

 The answer is: yes.
-It turns out that its very straightforward: to get a 3rd derivative, we simply change our initial rule.
-Instead of `ε^2 = 0`, we set `ε^3 (and higher) = 0`, and end up with a higher order dual number of the form
+It turns out that its very straightforward: to get a 3rd derivative, you simply change the initial rule.
+Instead of `ε^2 = 0`, you set `ε^3 (and higher) = 0`, and end up with a higher order dual number of the form

 `a + bε + cε^2, aka f(x) + f'(x) ε + f''(x) ε^2`